verifa/website/README.md

 ### Other notable mentions

 1. [mdsvex](https://mdsvex.pngwn.io/) - for converting Markdown into pages
-2. [utterances](https://utteranc.es/) - adding comments to our blog using GitHub issues
+2. [giscus](https://giscus.app/) - adding comments to our blog using GitHub discussions

 ## Design